Adriano Sofri

-Adriano Sofri (born August 1, 1942, Trieste) is an Italian former far-left terrorist, a journalist and a writer.
+Adriano Sofri (born 1 August 1942) is an Italian far-left former politician, journalist and writer.
 He was convicted for ordering the assassination of Milan Police officer Luigi Calabresi in 1972.
 This was one of the most important murders during the historical period of social turmoil and political violence in Italy known as the "Years of Lead".
 Spanning from the late 1960s until the late 1980s, they were marked by a wave of both far-left and far-right incidents of political terrorism.

-During the 1960s and 1970s, Sofri was the leader of the far-left terroristic and militant organization called Lotta Continua ("Continuous Struggle"), together with Giorgio Pietrostefani.
+During the 1960s and 1970s, Sofri was the leader of the far-left militant organization called Lotta Continua ("Continuous Struggle"), together with Giorgio Pietrostefani.
 Sofri spent his sentence between 1997 and 2012.
 In the meantime, he wrote for various Italian national newspapers, such as Il Foglio, La Repubblica, and Panorama.
 He is a daily columnist for Il Foglio still nowadays.

 Calabresi murder and background

-On 12 December 1969 took place the Piazza Fontana bombing in Milan, killing 17 people and wounding 88.
-Among those arrested and investigated there was the militant anarchist Giuseppe Pinelli.
-On 15 December 1969, while in police custody, Pinelli fell from a fourth floor window of the police building in Milan.
+On 12 December 1969, the Piazza Fontana bombing took place in Milan, killing 17 people and wounding 88.
+Among those arrested and investigated, there was the militant anarchist Giuseppe Pinelli.
+On 15 December 1969, while in police custody, Pinelli fell from a fourth-floor window of the police building in Milan.
 The policemen present in the interrogation room claimed that Pinelli committed suicide, but many leftist circles believed him to have been murdered.

-Despite the established fact that Calabresi wasn't even in the room at the moment of Pinelli's death, he became the target of an extensive left-wing media campaign, which accused him of being a manslaughter and lasted years.
+Despite the established fact that Calabresi wasn't even in the room at the moment of Pinelli's death, he became the target of an extensive left-wing media campaign, which accused him of manslaughter and lasted years.
 It was led especially by the newspaper of Lotta Continua (directed by Sofri at the time) and by the left-wing mainstream weekly L'Espresso.
 Lotta Continua newspaper explicitly wrote that Calabresi had to be "shot dead".

 An initial investigation in 1970 ruled Pinelli's death as an accident.

 On the morning of 17 May 1972, Luigi Calabresi was shot outside his home while going to work.